Muses: In society

 The Greek word mousa is a common noun as well as a type of goddess: it literally means 'art' or 'poetry'.
 According to Pindar, to "carry a mousa" is 'to excel in the arts'.
-The word derives from the Indo-European root men-, which is also the source of Greek Mnemosyne and mania, English mind, mental and monitor, Sanskrit mantra and Avestan Mazda.
+The word could derive from the Indo-European root men-, which is also the source of Greek Mnemosyne and mania, English mind, mental and monitor, Sanskrit mantra and Avestan Mazda.